 Meaco DD8L Zambezi Dehumidifier

 Tank size small

 A desiccant dehumidifier works by drawing air through the duct, where it’s passed through a rotating wheel made of desiccant material.
-The desiccant material is a drying agent which absorbs the moisture from the air and removes the humidity.
+The desiccant material is a drying agent that absorbs the moisture from the air and removes the humidity.

-Therefore a desiccant dehumidifier is a perfect choice if you want to remove moisture from a garage, caravan or unheated room in your home.
+Therefore a desiccant dehumidifier is a perfect choice if you want to remove moisture from a garage, caravan, or unheated room in your home.

 Why Buy a Desiccant Dehumidifier?